Andrew Morris (organist/conductor): Career

 Andrew Morris has been actively involved in the contemporary music scene throughout his career and was a member of the executive committee of the New Macnaghten Concerts from 1978 to 1984 and chairman from 1981 to 1984.
 He was associated with the Park Lane Group from 1985 until its demise in 2022 and was a member of the artistic committee, the committee of management and finally the advisory council.
 In addition, he was a member of the Committee of the RAM Club at the Royal Academy of Music from 1998 to 2010 and served as President of the RAM Club from 2005 to 2006.

 Andrew Morris has been engaged in music education at a national level throughout most of his career.
 From 1996 to 1997 he was President of the Music Masters' and Mistresses' Association (MMA), now called the Music Teachers' Association, which is the largest and the longest established association of professional music teachers in the UK.
 He served as a member of the MMA Committee from 1988 to 1998 and as honorary secretary from 1989 to 1995.
 During his time as MMA President, he established strong links with the Schools Music Association (SMA), the newly formed Federation of Music Services (FMS) and the National Association of Music Educators (NAME) to enable the independent and state school sectors to collaborate and respond with one voice to proposals from the Teacher Training Agency, the examination boards and government departments.
 He founded and chaired both the MMA Academic Sub-Committee from 1995 to 2000 and the MMA University Liaison Sub-Committee 2002 to 2007.

 In 1995, Andrew Morris founded a forum for HMC directors of music to encourage mutual support, best practice in music teaching and to exchange ideas.
 The first meeting took place at Pembroke College, Cambridge, in March 1996 and the forum continues to this day under the name of The Band.
 He was a member of the executive committee of the Music Education Council from 1996 to 1999.
 In addition, he was an examiner for the Associated Board of the Royal Schools of Music from 1981 to 2019, examining throughout the UK, Hong Kong, Singapore and Malaysia.
-He has advised a number of HMC schools on their music school development and appointments of directors of music both in the UK and overseas, including St Paul's School, Sao Paulo, Brazil.
+He has advised a number of HMC schools on their music school development and appointments of directors of music both in the UK and overseas, including St Paul's School, São Paulo, Brazil.
 Aside from music education, Andrew Morris was a member of the Governing Body (School Council) at the Old Rectory School, Brettenham, Suffolk, from 1992 until 2005 and was chairman from 1995 until 2005.